sematext/solr-researcher/relaxer/README.md

 ### Query Relaxer in distributed environment
 Query Relaxer works both in non-distributed (single node or simple master-slave) and distributed setup.
 If you are using SolrCloud, everything will work out-of-the-box automatically.
 There are no special parameters which should tell whether the setup is distributed or not.
 Also, there is only one version of Query Relaxer jar which knows how to work in all kinds of setups.

-If you are using “manually” configured distributed search (where you manually define “shards” parameter in your requests or in solrconfig.xml), few things may have to be adjusted:
+If you are using “manually” configured distributed search (where you manually define `shards` parameter in your requests or in `solrconfig.xml`), few things may have to be adjusted:
-* make sure you properly use shards.qt parameter - if non-default search handler is used, you should mention its name with this parameter.
-If you already had a functional distributed setup before using Query Relaxer, chances are that you are already using shards.qt parameter in correct way and there is nothing to change related to this parameter
+* make sure you properly use `shards.qt` parameter - if non-default search handler is used, you should mention its name with this parameter.
+If you already had a functional distributed setup before using Query Relaxer, chances are that you are already using `shards.qt` parameter in correct way and there is nothing to change related to this parameter
-* standard request handler (into whose chain Query Relaxer is added) shouldn’t have “shards” parameter defined in solrconfig (this is true regardless of Query Relaxer, because it can cause infinite recursion).
+* standard request handler (into whose chain Query Relaxer is added) shouldn’t have `shards` parameter defined in solrconfig (this is true regardless of Query Relaxer, because it can cause infinite recursion).
 If you are not using standard handler, your are most likely fine.
 Also, if you were already using this same handler in distributed setup, you are most likely fine too.
 If not, that means you can do one of the following:
-    * specify “shards” parameter in request sent to Solr (which is not practical in all cases)
+    * specify `shards` parameter in request sent to Solr (which is not practical in all cases)
     * define a separate request handler in solrconfig for Query Relaxer.
-That separate request handler can be a copy of your original query handler in everything but “shards” parameter.
-Your client application would still send requests to your original request handler, but you would have to add shards.qt parameter with value which matches the name of request handler “copy”
+That separate request handler can be a copy of your original query handler in everything but `shards` parameter.
+Your client application would still send requests to your original request handler, but you would have to add `shards.qt` parameter with value which matches the name of request handler “copy”

-  There is an exception to this case: if you have one aggregator shard sitting in front of N other shards, where aggregator is the only one receiving requests and the only one having “shards” parameter in its config, you can ignore this step.
+  There is an exception to this case: if you have one aggregator shard sitting in front of N other shards, where aggregator is the only one receiving requests and the only one having `shards` parameter in its config, you can ignore this step.
 In that case, you need Relaxer configuration only on your aggregator shard, other sub-shards don’t need it.

 ### HTTPS
-If solr is exposed through SSL, shardHandlerFactory configuration should be added to Relaxer search component:
+If solr is exposed through SSL, `shardHandlerFactory` configuration should be added to Relaxer search component:
 ```xml
 <searchComponent name="relaxerComponent"    class="com.sematext.solr.handler.component.relaxer.QueryRelaxerComponent">
     <int name="maxOriginalResults">0</int>